sxiong6901/weatherDashboard/README.md

-When you are travelingm you can look at multiple cities and plan your trip accordingly
+When you are traveling, you can look at multiple cities and plan your trip accordingly

 ```